+Regardless of whether you are starting a new business, working for a large corporation or building a nonprofit organization, innovation and initiative are necessary to success.
 At the Jon M. Huntsman School of Business, we teach entrepreneurship as the new leadership model for the 21st century.
-It doesn’t matter if you are starting a new business, working for a large corporation or building a nonprofit.
-Every organization can benefit from entrepreneurial leadership skills: innovative thinking, identifying opportunities, creating new products, acquiring critical resources, building strong teams, designing marketing strategies, and managing growth and development.
+Every organization can benefit from entrepreneurial leadership skills: innovative thinking, identifying opportunities, creating new products, acquiring critical resources, building strong teams, designing marketing strategies and managing growth and development.

 The programs and activities offered by the Huntsman School of Business allow our students to bridge the gap between formal classroom education (knowing) and real-world experience (doing).
 We are not content to just discuss entrepreneurship; we put ideas into practice.
 It is all part of our mission to inspire students to “Dare Mighty Things.”

 This month two MIS professors were recognized for outstanding research and thought leadership in their field.
 Professor Pam Dupin-Bryant received the International Association for Computer Information Systems (IACIS) Ben Bauman Award for Excellence award which recognizes a faculty member who...